MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/layers.md

 ## Show or hide a layer

-1. After placing a model, select **Layers** on the right side of the screen.
+1. After placing a model, tap **Layers** on the right side of the screen.

    ![Select Layers](media/layers-tool.PNG "Select Layers")